Eric-G-Romano/Mortgage-Loan-Denial-Classification/README.md

 ## Business Problem
 Due to wealth gap inequality and our current housing market, it is in our best interest to learn what recommendations can provide solutions for these minority groups.
 To formulate these recommendations, I will create a mortgage application prediction model.
 From this model, I will present features that have the highest significances in predicting when a mortgage application will be denied.
 With the fifth of all millennials entering their prime ages to purchase real estate, and of that group another fifth identifies as either Hispanic or Latino this can be seen as a long-term investment that will drive future ROIs.
 The following are the questions I will answer in this analysis.
 1. What are the obstacles holding back minority groups, specifically people that identify with the Hispanic/Latinos ethnicity group?
+2. What are the most important features that go into getting approved for a mortgage loan
+3. What strategies can be formulated from this analysis to help in obtaining a mortgage loan
+4. Can we create an automated underwriting system with using supervised learning models

 ### Hypotheses
 Null Hypothesis (H0): There is no relationship between the HMDA data and Mortgage loan denial predictions